Any questions? Browse our answers to the most frequently asked questions about HONEXT®.

 Get in touch and let’s start discussing how we can help you.

 How should HONEXT® panels be transported, handled and stored?

-It is recommended to store HONEXT® panels in a space protected from the elements and without high temperature and relative humidity levels, always avoiding sudden changes in these conditions.
+It is recommended to store HONEXT® boards in a space protected from the elements and without high temperature and relative humidity levels, always avoiding sudden changes in these conditions.

 Can HONEXT® be laminated?

 Yes.
-HONEXT® can be laminated like any other type of wood-based panels.
+HONEXT® can be laminated like any other type of wood-based boards.
 It can only be recycled if separated from the bonded sheets.

 The material withstands well the use of a hot plate press with common industrial adhesives, of a cold plate press with aqueous dispersion adhesive based on polyvinyl acetate (white glue), and of hand lamination with solvent-based polychloroprene contact adhesive (contact adhesive).

 You can find more details on how to laminate HONEXT® in our Processing and Handling Manual.

 To repair bumps or deep scratches on installed and processed HONEXT® boards, the use of wood putty is recommended.

 The board should be painted with plastic, enamelled or thixotropic paint to obtain a homogeneous colouration both on the original surface and on the areas covered by putty.
 If the material has not been previously sanded, caulking makes it lose its texture, making repairs slightly visible.